-- a) SFDs do not have a centering stiffness, except -on occasion- for journal motions departing from a large static eccentricity ($e_s \rightarrow c$). - b) The test data reveals the damping (C) and inertia (M) coefficients are nearly isotropic, i.e., $C{XX} \sim C{YY}$ and $M{XX} \sim M{YY}$.
-Cross-coupled coefficients are negligible for most whirl type motions. - c) SFDs generate large added mass coefficients, in particular for configurations with feed and discharge (deep) grooves. - d) SFDs generate damping force coefficients that remain constant or uniform as the amplitude of journal motion increases to a sizeable portion of the clearance (r/c to 0.7) and also for motions largely off-centered ($e_s \rightarrow c$).
-That is, unlike oversimplified model predictions state, the experimental SFD force coefficients do not evidence strong nonlinearity with the static eccentricity or the amplitude of whirl. - e) A damper with a feed groove and/or with end grooves shows more damping and a much greater added mass than a damper with just a film land.
-Measurements of large magnitude dynamic pressures in the groove section demonstrates this geometrical feature does neither isolate the adjacent film lands nor ensures a uniform flow into them. - f) A damper with one feed hole is as effective as another with multiple feed holes (up to three as tested). - g) A sealed SFD produces significantly more damping and more added mass than an open ends SFD.
+- a) SFDs do not have a centering stiffness, except -on occasion- for journal motions departing from a large static eccentricity $(e_s \rightarrow c)$ . - b) The test data reveals the damping (C) and inertia (M) coefficients are nearly isotropic, i.e., $C{XX} \sim C{YY}$ and $M{XX} \sim M{YY}$ .
+Cross-coupled coefficients are negligible for most whirl type motions. - c) SFDs generate large added mass coefficients, in particular for configurations with feed and discharge (deep) grooves. - d) SFDs generate damping force coefficients that remain constant or uniform as the amplitude of journal motion increases to a sizeable portion of the clearance (r/c to 0.7) and also for motions largely off-centered ( $e_S \rightarrow c$ ).
+That is, unlike oversimplified model predictions state, the experimental SFD force coefficients do not evidence strong nonlinearity with the static eccentricity or the amplitude of whirl.

+- e) A damper with a feed groove and/or with end grooves shows more damping and a much greater added mass than a damper with just a film land.
+Measurements of large magnitude dynamic pressures in the groove section demonstrates this geometrical feature does neither isolate the adjacent film lands nor ensures a uniform flow into them. - f) A damper with one feed hole is as effective as another with multiple feed holes (up to three as tested). - g) A sealed SFD produces significant more damping and more added mass than an open ends SFD.
 The installation of the piston ring must follow a certain orientation though. - h) The amplitude and shape of whirl motion have little effect on the identified SFD force coefficients.
-In brief, as opposed to theory [5], the experimental evidence demonstrates SFDs are linear mechanical elements. - i) The test data was correlated to predictions from simple formulas derived for an open ends SFD configuration, fully submerged in a lubricant bath $(2\pi \text{ film})$.
-The comparisons demonstrate theory does a poor job in producing physically accurate results for most test SFDs, except perhaps for the simplest configuration: an impractical flooded film land (damper E-2). - j) Experimentally identified force coefficients agree reasonably well with predictions from an orbit-based kinetics model [23] using the fluid film flow model introduced by Delgado and San Andrés [24].
-Refs.
-[13-23] present comparisons against predictions of (all) the experimental results hereby shown.
+In brief, as opposed to theory [5], the experimental evidence demonstrates SFDs are linear mechanical elements. - i) The test data was correlated to predictions from simple formulas derived for an open ends SFD configuration, fully submerged in a lubricant bath.
+The comparisons demonstrate theory does a poor job in producing physically accurate results for most test SFDs, except perhaps for the simplest configuration: an impractical flooded film land.

-The project, still continuing, has generated exhaustive benchmark experimental data for SFD forced performance and produced improved analytical methods for ready integration into a robust engineering standard practice.
+The project, still continuing, generated exhaustive benchmark experimental data for SFD force performance and produced improved analytical methods for ready integration into a robust engineering standard practice.
+See Refs.
+[13-22] that present comparisons of (all) the results hereby shown against the prediction from a physically sound model introduced by Delgado and San Andrés [23].

-The experimental data and discussion will help designers and practitioners of the art to implement SFDs over a wide range of operating conditions and applications in gas turbines, semi-floating ring bearings in turbochargers, hydrodynamic bearings in compressors, cutting and grinding tools, etc.
+The experimental data presented will help designers and practitioners of the art to implement SFDs over a wide range of operating conditions and applications in gas turbines, semifloating ring bearings in turbochargers, hydrodynamic bearings in compressors, cutting and grinding tools, etc.